Best pet supplies on Amazon | CNN Underscored

 Greenies natural dental treats fight plaque, tartar and bad breath, and have racked up nearly 16,000 5-star customer ratings and counting.

-Vastar 2 Pack Adjustable Pet Car Seat Belt (starting at $9.99; amazon.com)
+Vastar Adjustable Pet Car Seat Belts (starting at $9.99 for a 2-pack; amazon.com)

-Keep your pet safe and secure while driving thanks to these high-quality nylon seatbelt clips.
+Keep your pet safe and secure while driving thanks to these high-quality nylon seat belt clips.

 AmazonBasics Cat Scratching Post and Hammock ($26.99; amazon.com)

-Your cat is sure to love climbing, scratching and napping in this bestselling hammock and scratching post hang out.
+Your cat is sure to love climbing, scratching and napping in this bestselling hammock and scratching post hangout.

 Whether you fill it with peanut butter, cheese or treats, the Kong dog toy is sure to keep your pet entertained for hours.